fritzlabs/fritz-image-segmentation/README.md

 python convert_to_coreml.py /tmp/icnet.h5 /tmp/icnet.mlmodel
 ```

+Once you've got your Core ML model, you can use [Fritz](www.fritz.ai) to integrate, deploy, and manage it in your app.
+For more tutorials on mobile machine learning, check out [Heartbeat](heartbeat.fritz.ai).

 # Benchmarks
 On a Google Cloud Compute GPU instance with a single K80, a single epoch containing roughly 1600 768x768 images takes 20 minutes.
 Average cross-categorical accuracy reached >80% after 12 hours.
 An additional 3 hours of training with a learning rate of 0.00001 increased accuracy to ~87%.
 Inferences with a 768x768 model can be made at 8-9fps on an iPhone X.